Mary Jane Aldrich: Later life

 The later years of Aldrich's life were spent in southern Missouri.
 Here, in 1905, failing health permitted only a quiet celebration of the golden wedding anniversary.
-In 1907, in bad health, Aldrich came with her husband and daughter to the old home in Sidney, and renewed her membership in the church of her childhood.
+In 1907, in bad health, Aldrich went with her husband and daughter to the old home in Sidney, New York, and renewed her membership in the church of her childhood.
 She died in Sidney, April 27, 1909, and was buried at that town's Prospect Hill Cemetery.